alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-21-there-is-no-way-to-achieve-that-unless-advice-is-exchanged.md

 publisher: alsalafiyyah.manhaj@gmail.com
 title: There is no way to achieve that unless advice is exchanged
 hijri: '1441-11-30'
-source: Fatawa Al-Shaykh Ibn Baz vol 7, question 5
+source: Fatawa Al-Shaykh Abdul-Aziz Ibn Baz vol 7, question 5
 category:
 - rulership
 translation: false